actions/setup-python/README.md

 ### Windows

 - Your runner needs to be running with administrator privileges so that the appropriate directories and files can be set up when downloading and installing a new version of Python for the first time.
+- If your runner is configured as a service, make sure the account that is running the service has the appropriate write permissions so that Python can get installed.
+The default `NT AUTHORITY\NETWORK SERVICE` should be sufficient.
 - You need `7zip` installed and added to your `PATH` so that the downloaded versions of Python files can be extracted properly during first-time setup.
 - MSI installers are used when setting up Python on Windows.
 A word of caution as MSI installers update registry settings.
 - The 3.8 MSI installer for Windows will not let you install another 3.8 version of Python.
 If `setup-python` fails for a 3.8 version of Python, make sure any previously installed versions are removed by going to "Apps & Features" in the Settings app.